Overview of Travel Health and Safety

 Snakes strike fear into the hearts of many people, but very few species can severely injure or kill humans.
-Snakes are almost always found in rural areas, and there is a low incidence of snakebite among travelers.
+Snakes are almost always found in rural areas, and the incidence of snakebite among travelers is low.
 Nevertheless, travelers should be cautious if they plan on spending time in the rural outdoors.

-Prevention: Ask local people if there are venomous snakes in the area, exactly what they look like, and where they are found.
+Prevention: Ask local people if venomous snakes are in the area, exactly what they look like, and where they are found.
 Wear shoes and socks, stay on paths, and keep hands and feet away from crevices, cracks, tall grass, or any place that cannot be clearly seen.
-Snakes can sense nearby humans and will try to escape.
-Let them.
-If bitten by a snake, get help immediately, even if there are no symptoms.
+Snakes can sense nearby humans and will try to escape; let them.
+If bitten by a snake, get help immediately, even if no symptoms occur.
 Many bites from venomous snakes are "dry" and do not contain venom, but medical help is called for because of the potential for injury.

 Spider venom can disable or kill insects.
 Spiders also bite people, but only about 40 of some 30,000 known species are dangerous to humans.
 Of these, most fatal bites are from the groups that include the brown recluse (varieties found in the Americas, the Mediterranean, North Africa, and Israel) and the black widow (varieties found in Africa, the Americas, Australia, the Mediterranean, and New Zealand).
-Watch out for the Brazilian "banana spider" and the funnel-web spiders of Australia and Tasmania.
+Other venomous spiders of concern include the Brazilian "banana spider" and the funnel-web spiders of Australia and Tasmania.